Sunday night Big Time Rush brought their Big Time Tour to the Comcast Theater in Hartford, CT.

 Then it was time to get set up for Big Time Rush.
 They put the countdown clock up starting with 20 minutes.
 When it got to around 5 the clock turned off entirely and then the lights went out and everyone stood only to see the countdown clock to turn on again and be at 5 minutes still!

 The stage was very similar to their show in the spring at Foxwoods, with the trampoline in the middle.
 Not that I’m complaining though because the back flips they did on the trampoline were awesome!
+You could also get a RectangleTrampoline for your backyard and practice.

 The setlist was different though and they did a few of the Beatles songs from their EP / movie.
 They also threw in some acapella of Justin Bieber’s “Boyfriend” during their song “Boyfriend” which of course made everyone go nuts.